-- 9.1 Before considering any claim contained in a communication, the Committee must decide, in accordance with rule 97 of its rules of procedure, whether the communication is admissible under the Optional Protocol. - 9.2 The Committee notes that the author has submitted two applications to the European Court of Human Rights, which declared them inadmissible in 2013 and 2015.
-The Committee observes that the author's 2013 application to the European Court concerned the author's tax assessment for the period 2004-2011 and the related domestic proceedings.
-These concerns, however, do not constitute a part of the present examination by the Committee as per the explicit request of the author.
-Accordingly, the Committee will limit this part of its consideration to the author's 2015 application to the European Court.
+- 9.1 Before considering any claim contained in a communication, the Committee must decide, in accordance with rule 97 of its rules of procedure, whether the communication is admissible under the Optional Protocol. - Ourt of Human Rights, which declared them inadmissible in 2013 and 2015.
+The Committee observes that the authors' 2013 application to the European Court concerned the authors' tax assessment for the period 2004-2011 and the related domestic proceedings.
+These concerns, however, do not constitute a part of the present examination by the Committee as per the explicit request of the authors.
+Accordingly, the Committee will limit this part of its consideration to the authors' 2015 application to the European Court.
 The Committee recalls that the State party entered a reservation to article 5 (2) (a) of the Covenant to preclude the Committee from examining communications that have been previously considered by another international body.
-On the other hand, however, the Committee recalls its constant jurisprudence that where a complaint to another international instance, such as the European Court of Human Rights, was dismissed on procedural grounds without examination of the merits, it could not be said to have been "examined", so as to exclude the Committee's competence.24 - 9.3 In the present case, the author's 2015 application to the European Court of Human Rights was rejected in a single judge formation on 1 October 2015 as the admissibility criteria set out in articles 34 and 35 of the European Convention of Human Rights were found not to have been met.
-In this respect, the Committee notes the State party's argument that there is nothing in the author's communication to the Committee indicating that her 2015 application to the European Court did not fulfil the purely formal criteria set out in articles 34 and 35 (1) and (2) of the Convention.
+On the other hand, however, the Committee recalls its constant jurisprudence that where a complaint to another international instance, such as the European Court of Human Rights, was dismissed on procedural grounds without examination of the merits, it could not be said to have been "examined", so as to exclude the Committee's competence. - In the present case, the authors' 2015 application to the European Court of Human Rights was rejected in a single-judge formation on 1 October 2015 as the admissibility criteria set out in articles 34 and 35 of the European Convention on Human Rights were found not to have been met.
+In this respect, the Committee notes the State party's argument that there is nothing in the authors' communication to the Committee indicating that their 2015 application to the European Court did not fulfil the purely formal criteria set out in articles 34 and 35 (1) and (2) of the Convention.
 Furthermore, the remaining inadmissibility grounds set out in articles 35 (3) (a) and (b) of the Convention must involve, to a certain degree, an examination of the merits of the case.
-According to the State party, it is therefore evident that there has been an examination of the merits of the author's case by another international investigation or settlement.
+According to the State party, it is therefore evident that there has been an examination of the merits of the authors' case by another international investigation or settlement.
 The Committee recalls that when the European Court bases a declaration of inadmissibility not solely on procedural grounds but also on reasons that include a certain consideration of the merits of the case, then the same matter should be deemed to have been "examined" within the meaning of the respective reservations to article 5 (2) (a) of the Optional Protocol.
-However, in the particular circumstances of this case, the limited reasoning contained in the succinct terms of the Court's letter does not allow the Committee to assume that the examination included sufficient consideration of the merits in accordance with the information provided to the Committee by both the author and the State party.
-Consequently, the Committee considers that there is no obstacle to examining the present communication under article 5 (2) (a) of the Optional Protocol.25 - 9.4 The Committee also notes that domestic remedies have been exhausted, as required under article 5 (2) (b) of the Optional Protocol.
-In this respect, the Committee rejects the State party's objections to the admissibility of the author's complaint, namely that the author had failed to raise at the domestic level the issue of her inability to work because of her age, and had also failed to challenge the refusal of her request for an oral hearing as a violation of the principle of equality of arms.
-The Committee considers that the author's claims under articles 14 (1), 18 and 26 of the Covenant seem to have been raised at least in substance.
+However, in the particular circumstances of this case, the limited reasoning contained in the succinct terms of the Court's letter does not allow the Committee to assume that the examination included sufficient consideration of the merits in accordance with the information provided to the Committee by both the authors and the State party.
+Consequently, the Committee considers that there is no obstacle to examining the present communication under article 5 (2) (a) of the Optional Protocol.

-24 Alzery v.
+&lt;sup>24 Alzery v.
 Sweden (CCPR/C/88/D/1416/2005), para.
 8.1.